DEFNA/defna.org/_posts/2022-05-16-djangocon-us-call-for-venue-proposal-2023.md

 permalink: /announcements/2022/5/16/djangocon-us-call-for-venue-proposal-2023/
 ---

-We’re in the middle of planning DjangoCon US 2022, so It’s time to think about 2023!
+We’re in the middle of planning DjangoCon US 2022, so it’s time to think about 2023!
 Where will we be next year?
 We need your help in making that decision!

 So you want your city to host DjangoCon US!
 Hurrah!
 We’re delighted by your interest.
 Here’s what you need to know, and what we need to know, to consider your proposal.